 26 Black Seed Oil And Memory

 Another investigation noted 500 mg of black seed powder might improve anxiety and memory in young boys.
-While, these studies hint to memory improving effects in healthy people, what this all means for those with memory issues like Alzheimer's disease and other forms of memory defects remains to be seen.
+While, these studies hint to memory-improving effects in healthy people, what this all means for those with memory issues like Alzheimer's disease and other forms of memory defects remains to be seen.

-27 Black Seed Oil And Anxiety
+27 Black Seeds For Anxiety

 Some point to thymoquinone (TQ) as the key ingredient, but it's likely more complicated than just this.
 While testimonials from people online appear to show beneficial effects, human studies on anxiety and depression deserve more attention.